-Jade Emperor Scenic Area - The Jade Emperor Scenic Area features a 100-foot tall statue depicting the Jade Emperor, an important deity in Chinese Taoism, as well as more than 200 additional Taoist and Buddhist sculptures.
+Jade Emperor Scenic Area - The Jade Emperor Scenic Area features a 100-foot-tall statue depicting the Jade Emperor, an important deity in Chinese Taoism, as well as more than 200 additional Taoist and Buddhist sculptures.

-Day 9: Yangtze River Cruise
+Day 12: Yangtze River Cruise

-Prepare for breathtaking vistas as the ship passes through Qutang and Wu Gorges.
-Switching to smaller vessels, take a relaxing trip on the Goddess Stream cruising through the beautiful and narrow gorges for approximately 15km.
+Prepare for breath-taking vistas as the ship passes through Wu and Qutang gorges.
+Switching to smaller vessels, take a relaxing trip on the Goddess Stream, cruising through the beautiful and narrow gorges for approximately 15km.
+Many protected species make the stunning peaks their home, including monkeys, mountain goats, deer and wild boar.